gofynd/fdk-store/markdown/cart/internal_/type-aliases/type-alias.DiscountRulesApp.md

 > `optional` **item\_criteria**: `any`

-- Item criteria of promotion
+- Item criteria of promotion.

 ***